abdulwaheed76/practices/README.md

 ### During meeting
 1. Per person you, should take 1 minute (unless prolonged by Manager).
-   So arrange your speach, screen, application etc accordingly beforehand.
+   So arrange your speech, screen, application etc accordingly beforehand.
 1. Speak one by one as per given sequence by your manager / lead, about your
     1. **status**, what you did already (most probably with **showing** your **screen**)
     1. what are you **doing now** and